Wendalf/react-chomp-game/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This is the React implementation of the game CHOMP.

-Basic Javascript Games, Meetup #3, Jan 24, 2017
+The game idea was prsented during the Basic Javascript Games Meetup on Jan 24, 2017 Below are the description of the game.

 Game #1   CHOMP
 ======================